Al-Ettifaq Club: First King Cup and Crown Prince Cup (1954–1971)

 Al-Ettifaq saw some success in the domestic championship of the 1960s.
-A key decision was to sign the most prolific Ettifaqi player Khalil Al-Zayani in 1962, graduating from youth team Academy, as a wingback/centerback (defender) at just 15 years old.
-The young Zayani had to balance his education and professional football career.
-At the time a nationwide football league was not yet implemented and regional leagues and tournaments were only occasionally held.
-Nevertheless, the manager's decision to entrust the defense role to the young boy proved correct, as the club for the first time managed to overcome their adversities and reach the final of the 1963 Crown Prince Cup.
+A key reason for this achievement was the decision to sign the most prolific Ettifaqi player, Khalil Al-Zayani, in 1962.
+Zayani graduated from youth team Academy, as a wingback/centerback (defender) at just 15 years old.
+At the time, a nationwide football league was not yet established and regional leagues and tournaments were only held occasionally.
+Nevertheless, the manager's decision to entrust the defense role to Zayani proved successful, as the club was able to reach the final of the 1963 Crown Prince Cup.

-Al-Ettifaq face their final opponent in the national tournament, Al-Ittihad in their home ground (Jeddah).
+Al-Ettifaq faced their final opponent in the national tournament, Al-Ittihad in their home ground (Jeddah).
 Loud cheers echoes from the opposing supporters after Al-Ettifaq defeated 6–2.
 The club run for 1963 King Cup is less successful from their Crown Prince Run.
 1963-1964 Saudi Season end with Al-Ittihad securing their double title again after defeating their rival Al-Hilal.

-The young boy talent are tested once again in 1964-1965 Saudi football season, when barely 16 years old defender are selected by Khairi as the captain squad.
-The manager recognize his vision prowess in the field and charisma.
-Khairi encourage the squad to aim high for the new record, he wanted for his coached player to raise occasional Regional League cup, King Cup and Crown Prince Cup at the same time or as we know as "treble".
+The Khalil Al-Zayani was tested once again in 1964-1965 Saudi football season, when the barely 16 years old defender was selected by Khairi as the squad’s captain.
+Khairi encouraged the squad to aim high for the new record, he wanted for his coached player to raise occasional Regional League cup, King Cup and Crown Prince Cup at the same time or as we know as "treble".